Xlythe/DAO/README.md

 D(ata) A(access) O(object)
 ===========
 A library for quickly creating objects that have a SQLite database that backs them.
+These objects are usually called DAOs, or data access objects; lightweight objects that hold information, without a lot of logic inside them outside of getters and setters.

-Creating a new DAO is easy.
-Extend the Model class, like so.
+To create a new DAO, extend the Model class, like so.

 ```java
 /**